therealjohn/ai-agent-tracing-scenarios/02_broken_tool_chain_weather/README.md

-Agent should always call the weather tool—but sometimes guesses.
+The agent sometimes does not report the weather correctly.
+Identify why from the traces.

-Repro: Run with New York (fails) vs Miami (works).
+Repro: Run
+`python main.py "New York"`
+`python main.py "Miami"`